 Use pattern proximity groups to find combinations of patterns that are in close proximity to each other within a file.

-Patterns in a pattern proximity group are joined with an AND operator.
+Multiple patterns and patterns in a pattern proximity group are joined with an AND operator.

 - From the Reveal menu, click Rules.
 Click Create Rule.